Medical expert of the article

 - aortic aneurysm.

-Diagnosis: methods of recognition of the disease
+Diagnostics: methods of disease recognition

 - examination of the patient;

-- assessment of the causes of atherosclerosis and possible their elimination;
+- assessment of the causes of atherosclerosis and their possible elimination;

 - biochemical blood test;